Firefighting with a Distance-Based Restriction: General Properties of Distance-Restricted Firefighting

 Observe as well that something similar can be said of Theorem~\ref{thm:arb_diff_2}.
 Consider $f^*_d(G,u)$ and $f^*_d(H,u)$ for $H$ a subgraph of $G$.
 There will exist a value of $d$ where $f^*_d(G,u) = f(G,u)$ and $f^*_d(H,u) = f(H,u)$, and so any properties of their ratio and difference are the same as in the original game.
+Again though, if we look at a fixed value of $d$ then the construction will work.